equinor/radix-operator/README.md

 - RAL - Alerts
 - RB - Batch jobs

 The `radix-operator` and `radix-pipeline` are built using Github actions, then the `radix-operator` is deployed to cluster through a Helm release using the [Flux Operator](https://github.com/weaveworks/flux) whenever a new image is pushed to the container registry for the corresponding branch.

-There are [secrets](https://github.com/equinor/radix-operator/settings/secrets) defined for the actions to be able to push to radixdev and radixprod.
-These are the corresponding credentials for radix-cr-cicd-dev and radix-cr-cicd-prod service accounts.
+Build and push to container registry is done using Github actions.

 ## Developer information